 Overall, however, I do not believe students are changing their own studying patterns on their own.
 For instance, students who were dedicated are still dedicated to obtaining their GED test, while others continue the false start pattern.
 I think students understand the computer-based testing changes better than the content change.

-They are more concerned with the changes in the formula sheet than they are in the inclusion of trigonometry in the test.
-Sadly, I believe they are still relying on others to bring them information, rather than using their critical thinking skills to boost their own learning process.
+They are more concerned with the changes in the formula sheet than they are with the inclusion of trigonometry in the test.
+Sadly, I believe they are still relying on others to bring them information rather than using their critical thinking skills to boost their own learning process.
+Read also this post: Craig J. Boykin-From GED to PhD.

 Kate: What is the most challenging for organizations like yours regarding implementing the new GED test course material?